orion3dgames/gridder/README.md

 Similar to Google Images Expander

-I'm creating this jQuery plugin as i was unable to find a similar one on internet.
-Please note that i'm very new to Jquery, so do not hesitate to correct me if something seems completly wrong.
-This is mostly for learning purposes.
+I'm creating this jQuery plugin as I was unable to find a similar one on internet.

+Please note that i'm very new to Jquery, so you may stumble on weird errors.
+But i'm more than willing to help if this occurs.

 Live demo : http://www.oriongunning.com/demo/gridder/